2 Days Around the Ring of Kerry: Things to Do in Killarney

 Historic Ross Castle by the lakeside under overcast skies in Killarney.

-Pre-booked guided tours are offered daily for only €5 and last ~45 minutes from 9:30 AM to 5:45 PM.
-Photography is discouraged inside the castle, so you’ll have to venture there yourself to see the interior!
+Guided tours are offered daily for €5 and last 45 minutes from 9:30 AM to 5:45 PM.
+Photography is discouraged inside, so you’ll have to venture there yourself to see the interior!

 Killarney

-After you walk (or hitchhike) back into town, spend the rest of your time shopping for traditional Irish goods throughout High and Main Street.
-My best friend and I shopped around for Celtic rings from Caragh Jewellers before ending up at the Aran Sweater Market.
-I was particularly inspired to buy natural wool mittens from this shop, which sells authentically Aran knit goods produced in Ireland with a smattering of raised cable stitch patterns and large diamond designs.
+After walking—or hitchhiking—back into town, spend the afternoon shopping for traditional Irish goods throughout High and Main Street.
+I scoured for Celtic rings from Caragh Jewellers before ending up at the Aran Sweater Market.
+Purchasing natural wool mittens, this shop sells authentically Aran knit goods produced in Ireland with a smattering of raised cable stitch and large diamond patterns.

 Sunlit main street of Killarney, Ireland with colorful buildings and pedestrians.

-After satisfying my sweet tooth with a few goodies from Mr. McGuire’s Olde Sweet Shop, we continued down New Street to head towards St. Mary’s Cathedral.
-Designed by renowned English architect Augustus Welby Northmore Pugin, St. Mary's Cathedral is a masterpiece of 19th-century Gothic Revival architecture featuring a striking spire, pointed arches, ribbed vaults, and beautifully crafted stained glass windows.
-Serving the Catholic community in Killarney for over a century and a half, the foundation stone for St. Mary's Cathedral was laid in 1842, but its construction was delayed due to the Great Famine.
-The cathedral was finally completed in 1855, thus standing as a monument to the resilience and faith of the local community during one of the most challenging periods in Irish history.
+Serving the Catholic community in Killarney for over a century and a half, the foundation stone was laid in 1842 but its construction was delayed due to the Great Famine.
+Finally completed in 1855, the cathedral stands as a monument to the resilience and faith of the local community during one of the most challenging periods in Irish history.

 The striking St. Mary's Cathedral in Killarney stands against a vivid blue sky with fluffy white clouds.